Student Loan Information

 Subsidized loans do not accrue interest while a student is in school.
 Students are always encouraged to make payments while attending school but are not required to.
-Students are given a six month grace period to make payment arrangements anytime they drop below half time (<6 credits), withdrawal, or graduate from school.
-After the six month grace period ends students are required to make payments with their loan servicer on each due date.
+Students are given a six month grace period to make payment arrangements anytime they drop below half time (less than 6 credits), withdrawal, or graduate from school.
+After the six month grace period ends, students are required to make payments with their loan servicer on each due date.
 Subsidized loans have a lifetime borrow limit of $23,000.

 Direct Unsubsidized Loans

-Direct Unsubsidized Subsidized loans are a non-need based loan program for students that are enrolled at least half time (>6 credits).
+Direct Unsubsidized Subsidized loans are a non-need based loan program for students that are enrolled at least half time (6 or more credits).
 There is a limit to the amount of loans a student can be awarded each year and semester.
 Dependent students can borrow a maximum annual amount of $2,000 and independent students can borrow a maximum annual amount of $6,000.
 Students must complete a Free Application for Federal Student Aid (FAFSA) and a Federal Direct Loan Application at GC financial aid office to be considered for a Direct Unsubsidized Loans.

 Unsubsidized loans start accruing interest right away and then the interest capitalizes.
 Students are always encouraged to make payments while attending school but are not required to.
 If the student pays at least the interest that is accruing while in school the interest may not capitalize.
-Students are given a six month grace period to make payment arrangements anytime they drop below half time (<6 credits), withdrawal, or graduate from school.
+Students are given a six month grace period to make payment arrangements anytime they drop below half time (less than 6 credits), withdrawal, or graduate from school.
 After the six month grace period ends students are required to make payments with their loan servicer on each due date.
 Unsubsidized loans have a lifetime borrow limit of $34,500 or $57,500.

 **We strongly recommend that students participate in Entrance & Exit Loan counseling each year, this will satisfy the requirements for both the subsidized & unsubsidized loan awards.
 You may have to sign an additional Master Promissory Note**

 You Need to Know